 San Cassiano – Today’s dramatic walk takes you high above the valley to the rifugio Lagazuoi, a popular hut perched at the summit of a mountain with incredible views and rich history.
 This was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.

 After a strenuous hike and time to look around, you can either descend by trail or by cable car to the Falzarego Pass.
 We’ll have a taxi meet us here to whisk us back to our hotel in San Cassiano for a fabulous gourmet meal and our last evening together.

 Depart – Today you say arrivederci, and depart for your post-tour destinations.
-A taxi from Cortina to Venice is included in your tour, or we can book custom travel to other destinations.
+A taxi from San Cassiano to Venice is included in your tour, or we can book custom travel to other destinations.

 Cover the most scenic sections of the Bernese Oberland in style, with luxurious hotels and 1st class service.Learn more ›